Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 In Minnesota, vehicle dealers must post surety bonds in order to be licensed, and our specialists here at SuretyBonds.com are dedicated to helping you secure the right bond for your business.
 Our experts and clear-cut bonding process make getting bonded quick and easy!
 Fill out a bond request form to get started.

 Please note this page is for vehicle dealer licensing.
 If you have lost or need to obtain a vehicle title, a Minnesota certificate of title bond is required.

 Minnesota vehicle surety bonds are continuous in nature.
 The surety company must provide the obligee with 30 days’ notice before canceling.

 The principal’s signature on the bond form must be witnessed by a licensed notary.

 Any dealer who sells trailers designed to transport small construction or farm equipment in any year following a year in which the dealer had less than $500,000 in gross receipts from the sale of such trailers does not need this surety bond.
 Any dealer who the Minnesota Department of Public Safety determines will have gross receipts of less than $500,000 in the first year of business is also exempt from this bonding requirement.

 How to become a motor vehicle dealer in Minnesota

 In addition to posting and maintaining a surety bond, motor vehicle dealers in Minnesota must have the following in order to be licensed:

-A link to the state’s full licensing requirements can be found in the “Additional Resources” section of this page.
+The state’s full licensing requirements can be found here.